JescelJames/svg-logo-maker/README.md

 7. To write the code in big picture first, before diving in.
 8. Psuedocoding helps, but I need more practice on it.
 I understand the value, but I struggle to implement it.

+## Code Description
+This code can be accessed in terminal by running index.js file. type: node index.js in terminal and prompts will appear to create a logo.svg file.
+Run the logo.svg file in browser to see the result.